 While he gives many useful tips on crisis response, including how to navigate legal advice on apologies, Jaques’ background in issues management means his insights and practical tips on the leadership mindset, strategic approach and planning processes that enable companies to avoid train wrecks in the first place are particularly valuable.

-In my experience, many companies undue emphasis on identifying risks (especially, given their slippery nature, reputational risks), at the expense of ensuring their issues management processes work properly – an area Jaques excels in.
-For example, he lambasts the probability/impact and significance/influence models for prioritising issues as crude and over-simplified, before setting out a more comprehensive and nuanced proprietary model based on an issue’s Impact, Salience, Visibility, Affectability, Proximity and Profile.
+In my experience, many companies place undue emphasis on identifying risks (especially, given their slippery nature, reputational risks), at the expense of ensuring their issues management processes work properly – an area Jaques excels in.
+For example, he lambasts the probability/impact and significance/influence issue prioritisation models as crude and over-simplified and instead sets out a more comprehensive and nuanced proprietary model based on an issue’s Impact, Salience, Visibility, Affectability, Proximity and Profile.

 Jaques also takes aim at the reactive and ad hoc approach taken by many organisations to managing issues.
 Too often, he says, companies are overly focused on recording and tracking risks, and tweaking the identification, tracking and decision-making processes for the benefit of management and risk committees, as opposed to actively working to resolve them in a clear and strategic way.
 By contrast, his Do-it issue management model (chapter 8) is a model of clarity, practicality and focus.